Skip to main content

 LIMIT 5 OFFSET 5;

-This skips the first 5 records and returns the next 5, perfect for showing page 2 of the student roster.
+This skips the first 5 records and returns the next 5, perfect for showing page 2 of the customer list.

 Database Variations